janakaspl/google-publisher/readme.txt

 == Terms of service ==

-Use of the Google Publisher Plugin is governed by [Google's Terms of Service](http://www.google.com/policies/terms/) and [Privacy Policy](http://www.google.com/policies/privacy/).
+The plugin source code is GPL, however use of Google Services through the plugin is governed by [Google's Terms of Service](http://www.google.com/policies/terms/) and [Privacy Policy](http://www.google.com/policies/privacy/).
 For products and services that can be used with the Google Publisher Plugin, such as AdSense, additional Terms of Service may also apply.